Jaysh al-Nasr: Turkish support

 Western financial support for Jaysh al-Nasr largely ended in October 2017.
 On 9 February 2018, the 111th Regiment and the Salvation Front left Jaysh al-Nasr.
 The Falcons of al-Ghab, led by Major Muhammad Mansour, became the only significant faction left in the group.
 Turkey continues to provide financial and military support for Jaysh al-Nasr and other rebel groups in the region.
-In exchange for continued support, Turkey requested these rebel groups to participate in the Turkish military operation in Afrin, which Jaysh al-Nasr did beginning on 16 February.
+In exchange for continued support, Turkey requested these rebel groups to participate in the Turkish military operation in Afrin, which Jaysh al-Nasr did beginning on 16 February, with its northern branch having already been taking part through its position in the new Turkish-sponsored Syrian National Army.
 On the same day, Jaysh al-Nasr appointed 3 new leaders.

 In May 2018, along with 10 other rebel groups in northwestern Syria, the Army of Victory formed the National Front for Liberation, which was officially announced on 28 May.
 Maj.
 Muhammad Mansour, commander of Jaysh al-Nasr, was appointed chief of staff of the formation.

-After it left the Army of Victory, the 111th Regiment joined the Sham Legion's northern Hama branch, which is also part of the NFL.
+After it left the Army of Victory, the 111th Regiment joined the Sham Legion's northern Hama branch, which was also part of the NFL.
 On 6 January 2019, the Sham Legion expelled the 111th Regiment for insubordination.